From Language Models over Tokens to Language Models over Characters: Introduction

 This is, of course, very inefficient, but fear not---we will provide an equivalent, efficient algorithm.

 Our method finds a set of token strings that form a \emph{covering}, a key technical concept we introduce in this paper.
+We will provide the precise definition in due course; for now, we will illustrate the covering of \charfont{Hello,{\textvisiblespace}worl}:

-Once we have the covering, we can pick a member of the covering in proportion to its (normalized) prefix probability\footnote{In the diagram, we have normalized the prefix probability to make it a distribution over the covering.} and then repeatedly sample subsequent tokens until the end-of-string event $\eos$ is generated.
-We give a complete algorithm with correctness guarantees in \cref{sec:prompt-boundary-problem}.
-Notice that each token string in the covering (shown on the right) includes the character string \charfont{Hello,{\textvisiblespace}worl} as a prefix, but it may have some extra characters (marked by {\underline{underlining}}) in the partially matched last token---just like token healing.
+Notice that each token string in the covering has the character string \charfont{Hello,{\textvisiblespace}worl} as a prefix (after decoding), but it may have some extra characters (marked by {\underline{underlining}}) in the partially matched last token---just like token healing.
 The size of the complete covering may, in general, be exponential in the length of the character string.
 However, we can enumerate its high-probability members very quickly in practice.
 Since the worst-case time to find the top-$K$ elements of the covering might be exponential, we provide a more aggressive approximation based on beam search that gives a good approximation even with small beam sizes.
 Unlike token healing, the sequence $[\tokenfont[15496]{Hello}, \tokenfont[11]{,}, \tokenfont[995]{{\textvisiblespace}worl\underline{d}}]$ is the highest probability member of the covering; thus, it is not pruned away by the aggressive heuristics based on $\tokenizer$, as in token healing.
-The covering is defined only in terms of $\cotokenizer$, and the pruning is based on the language model probability, which typically prioritizes the kinds of token strings that $\tokenizer$ generates, as they are the most reflective of the language model's training data.
-We provide an algorithm for correctly conditioning a token-level model on a character string in \cref{sec:prompt-boundary-problem}.
+The covering is defined only in terms of $\cotokenizer$, and the pruning is based on the language model probability, which typically prioritizes the token strings that are most reflective of the language model's training data.
+We provide an algorithm for correctly conditioning a token-level model on a character string in \cref{sec:prompt-boundary-problem}.\looseness=-1

-\paragraph{Character-level model.} Reasoning at the character level is intuitive.
-Consider again our example illustrating the prompt boundary problem.
-Appending whitespace behaves intuitively at the character level, as it satisfies the \emph{probabilistic chain rule}:\looseness=-1
+\paragraph{Character-level model.} At the character level, working with the language model is intuitive.
+Consider, again, our example illustrating the prompt boundary problem.
+Appending whitespace behaves predictably, as it satisfies the \emph{probabilistic chain rule}:\looseness=-1